 - You enroll online directly through MO HealthNet.

-- You can also complete and submit a paper application.
+- You can complete and submit a paper application.

-In states that expand Medicaid, the federal government pays the full cost of expansion through 2016.
-Starting in 2017, the state gradually starts to pay a share of the expansion cost, but never more than 10 percent.
+In states that expand Medicaid, the federal government paid the full cost of expansion through 2016.
+Starting in 2017, the states gradually started to pay a share of the expansion cost, but the states’ portion will never be more than 10 percent.
 Because of the generous federal funding for Medicaid expansion, states that reject it are missing out on billions of federal dollars that would otherwise be available to provide healthcare in the state.

-Hospitals in Missouri that treat uninsured patients will be especially hard-hit, as their federal disproportionate share hospital funding will start to be phased out over the next few years (it was supposed to be replaced by Medicaid funding) and unless the state accepts federal funding to expand Medicaid, the hospitals will still be treating significant numbers of uninsured patients.
-As a result of Missouri’s decision to opt out of Medicaid expansion, hospitals in the state are projected to lose $6.8 billion between 2013 and 2022.
+Hospitals in Missouri that treat uninsured patients have been especially hard-hit, as their federal disproportionate share hospital funding has started to be phased out (it was supposed to be replaced by Medicaid funding) and the uninsured rate has remained higher than it would have been with Medicaid expansion in place.
+As a result of Missouri’s decision to opt out of Medicaid expansion, hospitals in the state were projected to lose $6.8 billion between 2013 and 2022.

 A University of Missouri School of Medicine study in 2012 concluded that “Medicaid expansion would be highly beneficial to the Missouri economy and its citizens.”
 And in June 2014, the Missouri Economic Research and Information Center announced that healthcare job growth in Missouri had slowed considerably since 2012, and was falling behind compared with states that had expanded Medicaid.
 Healthcare is the state’s largest employment sector.

-Governor Jay Nixon has been a longtime proponent of Medicaid expansion, although the Republican supermajority in the state’s legislature blocked his efforts in 2012 and 2013.
+Outgoing Governor Jay Nixon was a longtime proponent of Medicaid expansion, although the Republican supermajority in the state’s legislature blocked his efforts in 2012 and 2013.

-But Senator Ryan Silvey, a Republican from Kansas City, is on board with Medicaid expansion, noting that “it’s going to be damaging to our hospitals if we don’t do something.”
-Silvey’s Democratic colleagues are also supportive of expansion.
-The legislature came close to approving a modified version of Medicaid expansion in the spring of 2014, and Silvey noted that some of the lawmakers who opposed it have since retired, meaning there might be a better chance for successful legislation in 2015.
+But Senator Ryan Silvey, a Republican from Kansas City, was on board with Medicaid expansion, noting that “it’s going to be damaging to our hospitals if we don’t do something.”
+Silvey’s Democratic colleagues were also supportive of expansion.
+The legislature came close to approving a modified version of Medicaid expansion in the spring of 2014, and Silvey noted that some of the lawmakers who opposed it had since retired, meaning there might be a better chance for successful legislation in 2015.

-Several other similar bills were introduced during the 2015 session aswell, including HB 153, HB 1351, and HB 474.
+Several other similar bills were introduced during the 2015 session as well, including HB 153, HB 1351, and HB 474.
 But Republican leadership in the Missouri legislature vowed to block any attempts to expand Medicaid during the 2015 session, and none of the bills advanced to a full vote.
-Bob Onder, a new state senator from St. Charles, has made fighting Obamacare — including Medicaid expansion — his primary focus during the 2015 session.
+Bob Onder, a new state senator from St. Charles, made fighting Obamacare — including Medicaid expansion — his primary focus during the 2015 session.
 When the Supreme Court upheld the legality of subsidies in states like Missouri that use Healthcare.gov, Onder stated that the Court’s ruling was essentially liberal justices taking the opportunity to “rewrite” the ACA in order to “save” it.
 There was hope — nationwide — that the Court’s ruling on King v.
-Burwell to uphold subsidies would galvanize the Medicaid expansion movement, since it’s one more indication that the ACA is here to stay.
-But opposition to Medicaid expansion among Missouri’s legislative leadership is still strong.
+Burwell to uphold subsidies would galvanize the Medicaid expansion movement, since it indicated — at that time — that the ACA was here to stay.
+But opposition to Medicaid expansion among Missouri’s legislative leadership remained strong.

-Unfortunately, the legislature’s refusal to expand Medicaid means that hospitals are having to cut costs, and in June, Mercy Hospital announced 127 job cuts in Springfield.
+Unfortunately, the legislature’s refusal to expand Medicaid meant that hospitals had to cut costs, and in June 2015, Mercy Hospital announced 127 job cuts in Springfield.